Birational Kleinian groups

 where $H$ is the image of the fundamental group of a regular fiber in $\pi_1(X)$ (see \cite{GurSha85} Theorem 1).

-Suppose by contradiction that the representation $\rho:\pi_1(X)\rightarrow \Gamma\hookrightarrow \Bir(Y)$ is non-elementary.
+Suppose by way of contradiction that the representation $\rho:\pi_1(X)\rightarrow \Gamma\hookrightarrow \Bir(Y)$ is non-elementary.
 By Proposition \ref{liftprop} $\rho(H)$ is not finite.
-As a regular fiber is an elliptic curve, $\rho(H)$ must be an infinite abelian group.
+As a regular fiber is an elliptic curve, its fundamental group is isomorphic to $\ZZ^2$.
+Therefore $\rho(H)$ is an infinite abelian group.
 Since $\Gamma$ is non-elementary, there exists at least one element $a\in\pi_1(X)$ such that $\varphi(a)$ has infinite order and $\rho(a)$ is a loxodromic element.
-Consider $<\varphi(a)>$ the infinite cyclic subgroup of $\pi_1(\Sigma)$ generated by $\varphi(a)$.
+Consider $<\varphi(a)>$ the infinite cyclic subgroup of $\pisigma$ generated by $\varphi(a)$.
 Denote by $G$ the subgroup $\varphi^{-1}(<\varphi(a)>)$ of $\pi_1(X)$.
 Then $G$ is an extension of $<\varphi(a)>$ by $H$; in particular it is solvable.
 The group $\rho(G)$ is solvable but not virtually cyclic; it contains a loxodromic element $\rho(a)$.
-By Theorem \ref{strongTitsalternative} we infer that a conjugate of $\rho(G)$ is contained in the toric subgroup and that $\rho(H)$ is an infinite elliptic subgroup.
+By Theorem \ref{strongTitsalternative} we infer that a finite index subgroup of a conjugate of $\rho(G)$ is contained in the toric subgroup and that $\rho(H)$ is an infinite elliptic subgroup.
 The whole group $\Gamma$ normalizes $\rho(H)$.
-By a theorem of Cantat (see Appendix of \cite{DelPy}) we infer that $\Gamma$ is up to conjugation contained in the toric subgroup.
-This contradicts Proposition \ref{notorickleinian}.
+By a theorem of Cantat on normalizers (see Appendix of \cite{DelPy}) we infer that $\Gamma$ is up to conjugation contained in the toric subgroup.
+This contradicts Proposition \ref{notorickleinian}. \end{proof}